Archive How to Put Parental Controls on Your Computer

 Parental controls can be set up via Family Sharing or on your child’s account.

-1. Go to “System Preferences” and click on “Screen Time”.
+1. Go to “System Preferences” and select “Screen Time”.

 2. If you are using “Family Sharing”, choose the child who you want to add controls for.